Man securing a domain with DMARC.

 DMARC authentication will apply to any service (corporate servers, marketing automation, CRMs, ESPs) that utilizes your company domain (and even subdomains of your primary domain).
 This means that successful deployment requires thorough planning, cross-department buy-in, and technical support from your IT department or a third-party specializing in DMARC adoption.

-If you’d like to learn more about DMARC and other successful email deliverability strategies that can be executed through Act-On, please schedule a brief demonstration with one of our marketing automation experts.
-Or, if you’re not quite ready to speak with anyone, you can move at your own pace by taking our interactive product tour.
+If you’d like to learn more about DMARC and other email deliverability best practices that can be executed through Act-On, please schedule a brief demonstration with one of our marketing automation experts.